-As a result, hair color companies around the USA have to carefully design their dye options to ensure that stylists like you don’t have it so rough with black hair.
+As a result, hair color companies around the USA have to carefully design their color options to ensure that stylists like you don’t have it so rough with dark hair.
 That said, there are also steps that you can take to make sure that this doesn’t go as tough for you.
 Talk to your customers about these ideas before you do them to ensure that you get the best results from them possible for your unique needs.

 If you find that your client doesn’t want to bleach their hair – and who can blame them? – you may have to consider a tint instead.
 Tints are a unique approach that doesn’t strip the color of your client’s hair but, instead, lifts the hair and helps to place the new tone directly into the hair shaft.
 This option is great because it won’t damage your client’s hair and can still give you quite a few different tone choices.